 So I did, as best I could.
 I developed strategies for dealing with it: trying always to stay calm, meticulously documenting problems when they occurred, consulting with HR on tough personnel matters, and so forth.
 Conflict resolution was never my strongest asset, but I did become competent at it.

 Today, when I look holistically at conflict in management, I see a spectrum.
-At one end we have the chronic avoiders of conflict and at the other end we have those whose instinct is to steamroll it.
+At one end we have the chronic avoiders of conflict.
+At the other end, we have those whose instinct is to steamroll it.
 Go too far toward either end of the spectrum and you’ll likely have management problems.
 Stay closer to the middle and you’ll likely be more effective.
 Let’s look more closely at this framework.

 The Ostrich Syndrome

 My own description for serial conflict-avoiders.
 When faced with conflict, their tendency is to figuratively put one’s head in the sand and hope the conflict will somehow (magically) disappear.
 Unfortunately, it rarely does.
-While this is a natural enough tendency – conflict, after all, is inherently stressful and unpleasant – it’s not a viable management strategy.
+While this is a natural enough tendency – conflict, after all, is inherently stressful and unpleasant–it’s not a viable management strategy.
 As noted above, leadership-related conflict is inevitable.
-If you’re constantly ducking conflict and avoiding hard decisions, it will get noticed - both by those above and below you.
-And no one in management wants to get a reputation as “weak.”
+If you’re constantly ducking conflict and avoiding hard decisions, it will get noticed – both by those above and below you.
+And no manager wants a reputation as “weak.”
 Never a solid career move.

 My way or the highway

-At the other end of the spectrum is the “my way or the highway” camp – those executives who have no fear of dealing with conflict, but have a propensity to pull rank and impose a unilateral solution.
-Their own.
+At the other end of the spectrum is the “my way or the highway” camp–those executives who have no fear of dealing with conflict, but have a propensity to pull rank and impose a unilateral solution: their own.
 The problem here is that this approach may work in the short term (at least the conflict is being addressed) but usually not in the long.
 Little diplomacy is being practiced.
 The results?
 Predictable.
 People don’t enjoy being hit by steamrollers.
 Why would they?
-This approach usually ends up less as a highway and more a one-way road to employee demoralization.
+This approach usually ends up less like a highway and more a one-way road to employee demoralization.